aquilesC/aquiles.me/content/index.md

 # Welcome to Aquiles.me

+If you just want to have a glimpse, check out what am I doing [[now]].

-This is my personal space, where a publish [[notes]] about different topics. [[This website is not a blog]], there is no index, no [[rss feed]], no timeline.
+[[This website is not a blog]], there is no index, no [[rss feed]], no timeline.
 It was built as a way of [[learning in public]].
 Most of the things you'll find in here are short notes, but some evolve into articles, over time.

 The only way to navigate through the website is through [[links]].
 If you want some starting points, you can check, for example, what I write: